How to Clean a Birdbath

 Janice Ruesch of Farport, New York, says, “I clean my birdbaths many times during the summer, but it seems like they’re not actually getting clean.
 What is the proper way to clean a birdbath?”

 Depending on the material your birdbath is made from, a mixture of water and bleach can be an effective cleaning solution.
-If you’re in doubt about how well the material will hold up, be sure to test a small area first.
-Check out the best birdbaths to attract birds.
+If you’re in doubt about how well the material will hold up, be sure to test a small area first before cleaning the whole birdbath.

-- Add water to the bath until it’s almost full.
+- Add water to the birdbath until it’s almost full.
 Then add 1 to 1 1/2 cups of bleach.

 Changing the water in your birdbath every few days will help keep algae from growing.
 This makes it easier to clean in the long run.
-Learn how to attract birds to use a birdbath.